Introduction to Tree

 A binary tree is similar to a tree, but not quite the same.
 For a binary tree, each node can have zero, one, or two children.
 In addition, each child node is clearly identified as either the left child or the right child.
 Thus there is a definite left-right ordering of the child nodes.
 Even when a node has only one child, that child must be identified as either the left child or the right child.
 Note that a child drawn to the left of its parent is meant to be the left child and that a child drawn to the right of its parent is meant to be the right child.

-Maximum number of leaves in a level can be determined by the formula
+Maximum number of leaves in a level can be determined by the formula.

 This forms a complete tree, whose height is defined as the number of links from the root to the deepest leaf.